Sensitive 3mm Imaging of Discrete Sources in the Fields of tSZ-Selected Galaxy Clusters: Source Counterparts

 \section{Source Counterparts}

-The list of candidate point sources was matched to point source catalogs.
+The list of candidate point sources was matched to point-source catalogs.
 If the angular resolution of the catalog was greater than MUSTANG2, a matching radius of 9$''$ was used.
-If the catalog was from a lower resolution survey the resolution of the survey was used.
-Spectral energy density plots for each source where made -- see Figure~\ref{fig:examplemap} for an example.
+If the catalog was from a lower-resolution survey, the resolution of the survey was used.
+Spectral energy density (SED) plots for each source were made --- see Figure~\ref{fig:examplemap} for an example.